 2. The double ** next to sugar indicates there is no daily value for sugar.
 But, there IS a Daily Value for added sugars.
 It's 50 grams per day.
 We are advised to not consume more than 50 grams of added sugars per day.
 Either way, it's only 3 grams of sugar so it's not much.

 To be fair, the company is using the old version of the Nutrition Facts label which does not list added sugars.
-I'm confident this will be eventually updated with the new version.
+I'm confident this will be eventually updated.

 Sugar Bear Has More Biotin